htefera/Spark-Analytics-Playground/README.md

 The project is decomposed into the following sub tasks

 ### [1.
 Classification](https://github.com/htefera/Scalable-Data-Science-Assignment-2/tree/master/Classification)

 The goal is to classify email texts as spam or not.
-To do so, we use logistic regression classificatioin algorithm
+To do so, we use logistic regression and SVM algorithms and compare their accuracies.

 Approach